brooklynrail/brooklynrail-platform/content/events/2023/06/a-rail-reading-curated-by-aditi-machado.md

 ---
-title: A Rail Reading curated by Aditi Machado
+title: "The afternoon is the medium: A Rail Reading curated by Aditi Machado"
 deck: Featuring Machado, Jahan Khajavi, Dong Li, and Sarah Maria Medina
 summary: "Aditi Machado curates our 140th Wednesday Poetry Reading with Jahan Khajavi, Dong Li, and Sarah Maria Medina. "